Barton Springs salamander: Oxygen absorption

 Dissolved oxygen (DO) is required at specific levels to maintain healthy aquatic life.
 To do this, "national ambient water quality criteria" have been set by the U.S. Environmental Protection Agency and measurements have been made since 1969, albeit inconsistently.
 Hypoxia, a state of reduced oxygen, may hinder embryonic and fetal development as well as decrease oxygen consumption in adults.
 Apart from prenatal developments, physiological responses may also arise from a lack of oxygen.
 Some of the known responses include "Increases in heart rate and buccal pumping, behavioral hypothermia, and gill hypertrophy".

-Since this species is an obligately aquatic neotene, retains its gills through its adult life, it must absorb oxygen through its gills or skin.
+Since this species is an obligate aquatic neotene that retains its gills through its adult life, it must absorb oxygen through its gills or skin.
 However, the method in which it performs this absorption has yet to be determined.
 One study found that when presented with a low DO level, this salamander increases its body movement.
 They theorized two explanations for this reaction: